 “How odd.
 Frank, did you just hear a noise?”

 “I’m right aren’t I?”
 Luci pressed.
 “You probably don’t even know the recording was all a plot by Julie.”

 “What?” both Carrie and Frank chorused, turning to face her.

 Luci looked back and forth between them.
 “Surely that can’t come as a complete surprise to BOTH of you?”
 Even without the extra tip-offs through Chartreuse, Julie’s involvement had seemed fairly obvious.

 “It’s likely,” Frank admitted.
 “But I also heard some people talking as they left.
 They seemed to think Corry had set it up, as an attempt to regain sympathy after his unfriendly remarks about Julie’s teddy bear.”

 “I actually challenged Julie about it that same night,” Carrie added.
-“She said she left after Corry’s statement to the effect of her not trying anything, figuring it would be prudent to leave.
+“She said she left after Corry’s statement to the effect of her not trying anything, figuring it would be best to just go.
 She didn’t know he was going to play that recording of me, and she apologized for not coming to my rescue.
 Said she’d make it up to me somehow this week.”

 Luci boggled.
 “Carrie – are you actually that stupid?”

 “Because of how it involved his sister,” Luci answered easily.
-“Corry doesn’t show it overtly, but he’s very protective of her.
-Remember that whole mismatched date thing last year?
+“Corry doesn’t always show it overtly, but he’s very protective of her.
+Remember that whole mismatched date thing he set up last year?
 He’d never hurt Laurie the way that recording did.
 And once you eliminate him, it’s down to Julie.
 With the possible exception of one other person.”

 “Ha!
 So it could be this other phantom person and not Julie?”
 Carrie challenged.